maxmpz/powerampapi/poweramp_provider_example/readme.md

 Please note that the Scanner intents sent to Poweramp will be only processed if your app is on the foreground, or Poweramp is a foreground process (either Poweramp UI is visible or Poweramp is playing).
 If not, scan service is a subject to the Android 8+ background services policy and intent will be ignored.

+Use [EXTRA_PROVIDER from PowerampAPI.java](../poweramp_api_lib/src/com/maxmpz/poweramp/player/PowerampAPI.java#L1615) for fine-grained scan just for your provider.
+If not specified, Poweramp will do all known folders and providers scan.

 ### Provider Crashes